-Office 365 (now Microsoft 365) does not make creating and adding a signature for an organization's users easy.
-There are some severe drawbacks if decide to just use the in-built Office 365 email signature editor.
-You will also have to utilize various PowerShell commands or Transport Rules in order to implement a signature across your organization.
+Office 365 (now Microsoft 365) does not make creating and adding a signature for an organization’s users easy.
+There are severe drawbacks if you use the in-built Office 365 email signature editor.
+You will also have to utilize various PowerShell commands or Transport Rules to implement a signature across your organization.

-With this in mind, let’s have a look at the top 6 things you can and can’t do when you create and add an Office 365 email signature manually.
+With this in mind, let’s look at the top 6 things you can and can’t do when you manually create and add an Office 365 email signature.

 1. You CAN’T automatically add an email signature under a reply

 Now, it’s important to note that the Transport Rule feature in Microsoft 365 has a disclaimer function, not an email signature one.
 As far as Microsoft is concerned, this is for automatically adding plain disclaimer text only, not an HTML email signature.
 Therefore, Microsoft 365 will add a signature to the very bottom of the message body.

 When a recipient replies to an email, the signature will not appear under your most recent message.
 Instead, signatures are automatically added at the bottom of the conversation, under all the replies and forwards in the email chain.

 2. An email signature CAN include HTML images and hyperlinks